sarvmhi/sarvmhi/README.md

 ![Artboard 1@3x](https://github.com/sarvmhi/sarvmhi/assets/72089732/8f23c227-7695-4f4f-90df-ddf1e741fdf1)

-<h3> with an artistic soul and a tech-driven mind, using a palette of coding languages and an eye for design aesthetics to craft digital experiences that brings joy and peace to the lives.
+<h3> with an artistic soul and a tech-driven mind.
 My goal is to go beyond the norm and bring a touch of ingenuity to every project I undertake.</h3>

 - 🎓 studying CS in Shahid Beheshti University of Tehran.